 - 1. The executive officers shall supply all forms for the recording of information required for administering the League and all rules and regulations of the League. - 2.
-The executive officers shall supply the yearbook including information that is required by its members. - 3.
-The executive board shall levy dues upon each team sufficient to conduct its activities. - 4.
-Decisions made must be passed by a majority of the board present. - 5.
+The executive officers shall supply a book including information that is required by its members. - 3.
+The executive board shall levy dues upon each team sufficiently to conduct its activities. - 4.
+Decisions are made by a majority vote of those present as laid out in the LCWTL By-Laws. - 5.
 All rules and by-laws must be consistent; executive board ruling is final in all decisions. - 6.
-The executive board shall in the event of a proposed by-law revision or amendment, require the president of each division to seek input from all captains and all captains shall be required to seek input from all their players in a manner that ensures that the league membership has a "voice" in the final outcome. - 7.
-The executive board, along with the division officers, shall establish the playing season. - 8.
+The executive board shall in the event of a proposed by-law revision or amendment, require the president of each division to seek input from all captains and all captains shall be required to seek input from all their players in a manner that ensures that the league membership has a "voice" in the final outcome.

+- 7. The executive board, along with the division officers, shall establish the playing season. - 8.
 All ancillary support including, but not limited to the website administrator, webmaster, database coordinator, scheduler, and rules coordinator, shall be considered non-voting members of the League executive board.